Information for new international students

 Each of our course pages show the fee for international students.

-In accordance with Home Office guidelines, fees for students undertaking degree programmes who are nationals of countries outside the European Economic Area (EEA) and Switzerland are higher than those for UK/EEA/Swiss students.
+In accordance with Home Office guidelines, for courses starting in September 2020, fees for students who are nationals of countries outside the European Economic Area (EEA) and Switzerland are higher than those for UK/EEA/Swiss students.

 The definition of an international student is: